re-mote-sensing/re-mote/RyanTyrrell19/Notes/Log.md

     * Connecting GPS to Hardware Serial, and still viewing debugging data
     * Does the GPS have an RTC?
-    * Evidence that the Watchdog Timer (used when the Arduino enters LowPower.Sleep() mode) is indeed inaccurate *
+    * Evidence that the Watchdog Timer (used when the Arduino enters LowPower.Sleep() mode) is indeed inaccurate
+    * PS Module VK2828U7G5LF comes with an RTC with a lifespan of 2 hours.
+If the GP were to turn on every hour for 10 seconds, would it extend the lifespan of the RTC?
+    *
     * Rather then use GPS, setup up an abundant supply of Gateways and use them to triangulate the location of the Nodes
     * Can LoRa transmit underwater?